liveblog/liveblog/CONTRIBUTING.md

 ## Check code style

-We use `jshint` and `jscs` to ensure we're all on same page regarding code style.
-There are `grunt` tasks:
+We use `eslint` to ensure we're all on same page regarding code style.
+Use the `npm` task:

-    grunt jshint
-    grunt jscs

-which runs those respective checkers.
+    npm run eslint

 You can also use `grunt ci` which runs both + unit tests all together (used by `travis-ci`).